About this Honey

 Sourced from the Gorse shrub, common in Europe and parts of the Pacific Northwest (where it is invasive).
 It blooms in early spring and produces a honey with a very distinct aroma—often compared to coconut or almond.
 The honey is golden and rich, with a flavor that is subtle yet nutty.

-Local apiaries offering Gorse honey
+Local apiaries offering this honey variety.
+Support your local beekeepers!

 No Local Sources Yet